Configurating a Simulation¶

 Check that the crop_variety appears under the Varieties header in the crop_name.yaml file.
 See Creating a Crop

 crop_start_date and crop_end_date set the dates that the crop starts and the maximum length of the crop.
-The crop_start_date must come after the site_start_date as a
+The crop_start_date must come after the soil_start_date as a

-crop cannot be present without an active site, and the crop_end_date must happen before the site_end_date as there cannot be an active crop without an active site.
+crop cannot be present without an active soil, and the crop_end_date must happen before the soil_end_date as there cannot be an active crop without an active soil.

 The crop_start_type dictates the crop stage that the crop starts in.